 Subverted or averted by Ring of Honor and other independent promotions that have working relationships (often strong) Japanese pro wrestlers and their home promotions.
 ROH does play it straight with Grizzly Redwood.

 Despite some occasional slips on this mark, TNA's Samoa Joe actually exists to subvert this trope, being a perfectly normal, in fact exceptionally skilled, wrestler.
 The aforementioned Umaga seems to have been created as a Take That for Joe, as though to say, "This is how Samoans act in wrestling."
 And then Samoa Joe embraced being a 'wrestling Samoan' in that he has his face all painted in Maori tattoos and threatens opponents with a tribal knife.

-Manu, a recently debuted Samoan wrestler in WWE, speaks plain English and does not appear to have any "native" leanings.
-Then again, they also recently debuted R-Truth, a black ex-con who now raps and dances his way to the ring.
+Manu, a Samoan wrestler in WWE, speaks plain English and does not appear to have any "native" leanings.
+Then again, they had also recently debuted R-Truth, a black ex-con who now raps and dances his way to the ring.

 The Usos (Jimmy and Jey) have averted this trope, although the possibilities of them undergoing some sort of makeover like Samoa Joe did for a while (before thankfully changing back), or getting released, always exist.

 Booker T was an ex-con who does spinnaroonies would have fit this trope long before R-Truth.
 Rikishi being a Samoan who spoke plain English and acted pretty normal was in WWE before Umaga or the fact Samoa IS part of the USA.
 Most people don't acknowledge Samoa Joe started out in UPW, a former WWE development league and current talent scout for the company.